kirankuchekar/kirankuchekar/README.md

 - 🏥 I work with healthcare data every day, turning raw numbers into life-improving decisions
 - 📊 Data storytelling is my superpower — I believe every dataset has a story waiting to be told
-- 🎥 I create educational content on YouTube, Medium, and Instagram to help others break into data analytics
 - ☁️ I'm currently leveling up my cloud skills on **Google Cloud Platform (GCP)**
 - 🧩 Fun fact: I can debug SQL queries faster than I can make a cup of coffee ☕